SMSpp-Project/tools/README.md

 - for a block file, if a Block configuration or a Solver configuration is not provided, a default configuration will be used.

+The `-c` option specifies the prefix to the paths to all configuration files.
 The `-p` option specifies the prefix to the paths to all files specified by the attribute `filename` in the input netCDF file.

 The `-s` option indicates whether a simulation should be performed.
 If this option is used, then the SDDPBlock is solved using the